Forbes has recognized NMSU as one of America's Top Colleges in 2018. NMSU ranked 195th for American’s Best Value Colleges.

 U.S. News & World Report

-New Mexico State University has been recognized as a top-tier university in U.S. News & World Report’s Best Colleges for 2016 National Universities rankings.
-NMSU has been on that list three times in the past four years.
+New Mexico State University has been recognized as a top-tier university in U.S. News & World Report’s Best Colleges for 2018 National Universities rankings.
+NMSU has been on that list five times in the past six years.

 The U.S. News & World Report Best Colleges rankings are based on seven factors: assessment of excellence (22.5 percent), graduation and retention rates (22.5 percent), faculty resources (20 percent), student selectivity (12.5 percent), financial resources (10 percent), graduation rate performance (7.5 percent) and alumni giving (5 percent).

-NMSU has been acknowledged for its contribution to the public good, ranking 114th in Washington Monthly’s National Universities rankings for 2015.
+NMSU has been acknowledged for its contribution to the public good in Washington Monthly’s National Universities rankings for 2017.

 When making its evaluations, Washington Monthly ranks institutions based on their contribution to the public good in three broad categories: social mobility, which includes recruiting and graduating low-income students, research and service.